jhildenbiddle/css-vars-ponyfill/README.md

 - Type: `boolean`
 - Default: `true`

-Determines if the ponyfill will only generate legacy-compatible CSS in browsers that lack native support (i.e., legacy browsers).
+Determines if the ponyfill will ignore modern browsers with native CSS custom property support.

-When `true`, the ponyfill will only generate legacy-compatible CSS, trigger callbacks, and (optionally) update the DOM in browsers that lack native support.
+When `true`, the ponyfill will only transform custom properties, generate CSS, and trigger callbacks in legacy browsers that lack native support.
 When `false`, the ponyfill will treat all browsers as legacy, regardless of their support for CSS custom properties.

 **Example**